sosy-lab/cpachecker/test/test-sets/solver-test-sets/README.md

 SPDX-License-Identifier: Apache-2.0
 -->

-Test-sets in this folder are designed to test multiple solvers and/or their features.
+Test-sets in this folder are designed to test multiple SMT solvers and/or their features on a common analysis.
+The included test-sets are also commonly used to benchmark which SMT solver is best suited for a chosen analysis.